Theory of coupled neuronal-synaptic dynamics: Introduction

-Synaptic plasticity has long been studied in the context of learning and memory, but its roles in network dynamics and computation are less explored.
-Prior studies have considered dynamic roles for short-term plasticity (STP) in gain control \cite{abbott1997synaptic}, burst detection \cite{maass1997dynamic}, state-dependent computations \cite{buonomano2009state}, and working memory \cite{barak2007persistent, mongillo2008synaptic, mi2017synaptic}.
-Applications of synaptic plasticity to working memory are particularly pertinent to machine learning, as we discuss below.
-STP operates on a timescale of seconds, bridging the gap between the timescales of neuronal dynamics (milliseconds) and of long-term plasticity (hours or years).
-A distinction historically drawn between STP and long-term plasticity is that synaptic strength changes under STP depend on only presynaptic neuronal activity, while changes under long-term plasticity depend on both pre- and postsynaptic activity.
-This latter form, known as Hebbian plasticity, is more powerful than the former presynaptic-only variety due to its ability to create attractor states of neuronal dynamics \cite{hopfield1982neural}.
-Here, we study Hebbian plasticity without postulating a separation of timescales between neuronal and synaptic dynamics, a central assumption of several prior studies \cite{penney1993coupled, penney1994slow, roberts2000dynamics, ocker2015self} (but see \cite{von1986neural}).
-We show that ongoing Hebbian plasticity induces a variety of behaviors not seen in non-plastic networks, including a novel phase of freezable chaos described below.
-By contrast, purely presynaptic plasticity has only a modest network-level effect, namely, adding an effective time-independent input to each neuron (Appendix \ref{sec:appendixborning}).
-Our work therefore provides additional theoretical impetus for experimental investigations of ongoing Hebbian plasticity mechanisms.
+Synaptic dynamics are often divided into short-term plasticity, which operates on short timescales and depends on presynaptic activity \cite{abbott1997synaptic, maass1997dynamic, barak2007persistent, mongillo2008synaptic, buonomano2009state, mi2017synaptic}; and long-term plasticity, which acts on much longer timescales and depends on both pre- and postsynaptic activity \cite{penney1993coupled, penney1994slow, roberts2000dynamics, ocker2015self}.
+However, short-term forms of Hebbian plasticity exist, suggesting that the timescale distinction is little more than a convention \cite{gustafsson1989onset, malenka1991postsynaptic, malenka1993nmda, volianskis2003transient, erickson2010single, volianskis2013different, driesen2013impact, park2014nmda, lisman2017glutamatergic} (see \cite{lansner2023hebbian} for a review).
+Hebbian plasticity is more powerful than the presynaptic variety due to its ability to create attractor states of neuronal dynamics, the basis of Hopfield networks \cite{hopfield1982neural}.
+We are therefore motivated to introduce ongoing Hebbian plasticity in a recurrent network, without necessarily imposing a separation of timescales between neuronal and synaptic dynamics.
+This has unexpected, computationally useful consequences, a key example being \textit{freezable chaos}, a phase in which a stable fixed point of neuronal dynamics is destabilized through synaptic dynamics.
+By contrast, introducing presynaptic plasticity to this model simply adds an effective constant input to each neuron (Appendix~\ref{sec:extensions-and-limits}).
+Our work thus provides a theoretical impetus for further experimental investigation of ongoing Hebbian plasticity mechanisms.